Camera Control

 - Set Camera Rotation - smoothly rotates the camera to a target rotation over time

-- Reset Camera Rotation - smoothly resets the camera rotation, typically aligning it behind the character
+- Reset Camera Rotation - smoothly resets the camera rotation

 - Set Camera System Enabled - enables or disables the entire camera system